Slaty-breasted tinamou: Taxonomy

 Philip Sclater identified the slaty-breasted tinamou from a specimen from Oaxaca, Mexico, in 1859.

 Etymology

 Crypturellus can be broken down into the following: kruptos meaning covered or hidden, oura meaning the tail and ellus meaning diminutive.
 Therefore, Crypturellus means the small covered tail.
 Finally, boucardi is the Latin form of Boucard to commemorate Adolphe Boucard.

 Range and habitat

 Range

-It is commonly found in lowland moist forest in subtropical and tropical regions up to 1800 m altitude.
+It is commonly found in lowland moist forest in subtropical and tropical regions up to 700 m in altitude, though may occasionally be found at elevation up to 1,500 m in its Mexican range.
 This species ranges along the Gulf of Mexico coast from southern Mexico, from southern Veracruz and northern Oaxaca south, to northern Costa Rica.
 Mexico, Belize, Guatemala, Honduras, Nicaragua and Costa Rica.

 Habitat

 It prefers thick evergreen forests with thick undergrowth, but also can be found in thick forests with little undergrowth, secondary forests, and on regenerating plantations.
 It likes moist areas as well.

 Description

 The slaty-breasted tinamou averages 27 cm in length, and weighs about 470 g.
 Its back and head are black to chestnut in color, brown on its wings, slaty grey on its breast, white on its throat, grey-brown on remainder of its underparts with darker barring on flanks and undertail.
 The female has barring on its wings.
 Its legs are pink to bright red, and its bill is dark above and yellow below.